ga-wdi-lessons/git-intro/readme.md

 1. make sure you are in the resume directory and you have nothing to commit.
 2. ensure you have at least one commit
-3. create a github repo and follow the steps provided
+3. create a github repo
+  - To create a repo, click on the '+' at the top right of your Github profile
 4. give the repo a name and description, and ensure it's public
+  - don't worry about the other selections
-5. add repo as a remote and push to remote
+5. Follow the steps provided to add repo as a remote and push to remote
+  - NOTE: there are 3 options for setting up your repo. take a second to think about which commands you need here
+  - Is the repository on your LOCAL already existing?
 6. open the repo on github, and explore the code there
 7. make a change locally, commit it, and sync it
 8. open the repo on github, and note that the changes have synced